 Press release: we have now started operating Norfolk birding day tours (socially distanced until Covid-19 is no longer an issue).
-Many of these day trips will be guided by Oliver Reville, who has designed a variety of exciting Norfolk bird tours focused on finding scarce Norfolk species or to simply enjoy some of the famous Norfolk bird reserves mentioned in the blog below.
+These exciting Norfolk bird tours are focused on finding scarce Norfolk species or to simply enjoy some of the famous Norfolk bird reserves mentioned in the blog below.
 These tours can be run at a birding photo tour pace if you prefer.
 Watch our day trip page on our website for more details.

 By Chris Lotz

 My wife Megan and I are in the midst of an extended visit to Norfolk, arguably England’s best birding county, containing some of Britain’s most famous bird reserves such as RSPB Titchwell Marsh Nature Reserve and Cley Marshes.
 We arrived here on 1 January 2020, and as I write this blog we have now been here for a full 1.5 months.